bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/arrow-functions.md

     let result = add.bind(obj) // establishing the scope as "obj" console.log(result(1, 2, 3)) // result 106

-With Arrow functions, since our `add` function is essentially created on the `window` (global) scope, it will assume `this` is the window.
+//With Arrow functions, since our `add` function is essentially created on the `window` (global) scope, it will assume `this` is the window.

     // ----------------------
     // Arrow Example